QUICKguils/pyHarm/src/pyHarm/Bifurcators/README.md

 ## FactoryBifurcator

-This file contains the dictionary of all the bifurcators that are available as well as the function `generateBifurcator` that creates the bifurcator object.
+This file contains the dictionary of all the bifurcators that are available, as well as the function `generateBifurcator` that creates the bifurcator object.

+## BifurcatorABE `abe`

+Use the Algebraic Bifurcation/Branching Equation to localize bifurcations and find emanating branches.

+## BifurcatorPerturbation `perturbation`

+This bifurcation detector is mainly a python implementation of [[1]](#1).

-## HillBifurcator `hill`
+## BifurcatorHill `hill`

 Uses the Hill's method combined with bordering techniques, to derived tests functions that can detect three types of simple bifurcation:
 - fold bifurcation,
 - branching point bifurcation, and
 - Neimark-Sacker bifurcation.

-This bifurcation detector is mainly a python implementation of [[1]](#1).

 ### References